Chapter 197. Trees

 § 197-16.
 Dead or diseased tree removal on private property.

 The Village shall have the right to cause the removal of any dead, diseased or dangerous trees on private property within the Village, when such trees constitute a hazard to life and property, or harbor insects or disease which constitutes a potential threat to other trees.
 The Village shall notify in writing the owners of such trees.
 Removal shall be done by said owners at their own expense within 30 days after the date of delivery of notice.
 In the event of failure of owners to comply with such provisions, the Village shall have the authority to remove such trees and assess the cost of removal upon the owner's next property tax statement.

 § 197-17.
 Removal of stumps.

-the ground so that the top of the stump shall not project above the
+All stumps of street and park trees shall be removed below the surface of the ground so that the top of the stump shall not project above the surface of the ground.

 § 197-18.
 Interference with Village Tree Board.

 It shall be unlawful for any person to prevent, delay or interfere with the Village Tree Board, or any of its agents, while engaging in and about the planting, cultivating, mulching, pruning, spraying, or removing of any street trees, park trees, or trees on private property, as authorized under the Village Code.

 It shall be unlawful for any person or firm to engage in the business or occupation of planting, pruning, treating, or removing street or park trees within the Village on public or private property, without first procuring a license from the Village.
 The license fee shall be established by the Board of Trustees; however, no license shall be required of any public service company or Village employee doing such work in the pursuit of their public service requirements.
 Before any license shall be issued, each applicant shall first file evidence of public liability insurance insuring against bodily injury and property damage in the minimum amounts as shall be established by Resolution of the Board of Trustees from time to time.